carlonicora/RAW/jinx.md

 ##### Adventure Main Questions

 1. What is the goal of the adventure?
-2. Why do the PCs need to achieve this goal?
+2. Why do the player characters need to achieve this goal?
 3. How are they going to achieve it?

 ##### Turning Points

-1. What is the final realisation/turn of Scenes which can lead the PCs to achieve their goals? (point 7)
+1. What is the final realisation/turn of Scenes which can lead the player characters to achieve their goals? (point 7)
-2. How are the PCs achieve their goals? (point 8)
+2. How are the player characters achieve their goals? (point 8)
-3. What is the decision the PCs make that defines the moment they move from being a secondary actor to being in charge? (point 5)
+3. What is the decision the player characters make that defines the moment they move from being a secondary actor to being in charge? (point 5)
 4. What turn of Scenes makes them attempt a solution which will fail? (point 6)
 5. What is the change they accept to embark in the adventure? (point 3)
 6. What is the burning need they have to feel for the hook to work? (point 2)